onlyquake/xonotic-wiki/Creating-bot-waypoints.md

 1. **Rotational symmetry** (of order 3 or greater): rarely used as it needs 3 or more flags (gasoline_3teams, gasoline_4teams).
 With order 3 a part of the map is rotated twice by 120 and 240 degrees around a point (origin) that is the center of the map.

 If you think map symmetry is 1) or 3) try `g_waypointeditor_symmetrical 1`, if you think it's 2) try `g_waypointeditor_symmetrical 2`.
-Check that the autodetermined symmetry is correct by spawning one or more test waypoint and checking that the symmetrical waypoints are spawned *exactly* where they should be.
-If you can't find a symmetrical waypoint or its position is wrong you can determine origin or axis of symmetry with the help of the commands `wpeditor symorigin get|set p1 p2 ... pX` and `wpeditor symaxis get|set p1 p2` where p1 p2 ... pX are positions "x y z" that you know are perfectly symmetrical.
+Check that the autodetermined symmetry is correct by spawning one or more test waypoint and checking that the symmetrical waypoints are spawned *exactly* where they should be: if they respect map symmetry then you are ready to waypoint the map.

+If you can't find the symmetrical waypoints or their position are wrong it's possible to determine the origin or axis of symmetry with the commands `wpeditor symorigin get|set p1 p2 ... pX` and `wpeditor symaxis get|set p1 p2` where p1 p2 ... pX are positions "x y z" that you know are perfectly symmetrical.
 With `get` values of origin / axis are printed to the console, with `set` values of origin / axis are applied immediately, that is they are set to the g_waypointeditor_symmetrical_* cvars.
 Note: don't forget to remove test waypoints before you change symmetry settings otherwise you won't be able to easily remove their symmetrical waypoints.

 The symmetry settings are saved to the waypoint files and reloaded from there when you restart the map.